-All riders are subjected to the rules of the road as stated by the California Highway Patrol and the California Department of Transportation.
-There will be CHP Officers on motorcycles and in vehicles patrolling the route to help make the ride safe and secure.
+All riders are subjected to the rules of the road as stated by the California Highway Patrol (CHP) and the California Department of Transportation (CalTrans).

-1. You must begin your ride at Hearst Ranch or Ragged Point at the announced start times only.
-Any rider who starts from an unofficial start area or before the announced start time will be riding on their own at their own risk with no route support from the CHP or the Official Route Staff and will not be covered under the Best Buddies Challenge ride insurance.
+- OFFICIAL START LOCATIONS AND TIMES.
+Riders must start at the announced start times.
+Any rider who starts from an unofficial start area or before the start time will ride at their own risk without route support from the CHP or the staff.
+Such rides will not be covered under the Best Buddies Challenge ride insurance.

-5. You must listen to the CHP and the Official Bike Marshals for instructions and warnings; they are there for your protection.
+- LISTEN TO CHP AND DOMESTIQUES.
+Riders must must adhere to the guidance of the CHP and the Domestiques for instructions and warnings.
 They will be on the route supporting the ride for the day.

-14. A complete Emergency Medical Plan will be available to all route support.
+- MEDICAL PLAN.
+A complete Emergency Medical Plan will be available to all support staff.